Crossroads city of Gilman moving forward

-Gilman may be a historic city at a crossroads, but it is also one that has been moving forward with some pretty substantial municipal projects.
+Gilman might be a historic city at a crossroads, but it is also one that has been moving forward with some pretty substantial municipal projects.

 Gilman, an incorporated city, is located in the west central portion of Iroquois County.
 The 2020 Census lists 1,738 residents.
 Gilman’s population has been fairly steady for many years, buoyed by its location.
 The crossroads city is served by Interstate-57 going north and south.
 U.S. Route 24 goes east and west and U.S. Route 45 goes north and south.